chijioke-ibekwe/image-processing-api/README.md

 5. Supertest

 ## How to Run
-To run the application locally:
+To build and run the application locally:
 - Clone the repository using the following command:
 ```
 git clone https://github.com/<your-git-username>/image-processing-api.git